-Tapering matters because the pace of asset purchases can influence yields, liquidity conditions, and expectations about future policy.
+Tapering matters because the pace of asset purchases can shape yields, liquidity conditions, and expectations about future policy.
 Even before policy rates change, slower purchases may affect how markets interpret the flow of central bank liquidity and the amount of support still coming from the policy backdrop.

 FAQ